mchinmay10/nlp_workbooks/data_preprocessing/README.md

 1. More abstraction and modularisation of code!

 2. Right now my code is doing a lot of file I/O. This is NOT the most efficient approach in solving an NLP problem.
-I have to still find out a more efficient and way to extract, process and delet tokens from the original input file in the subsequent stages of my pipeline.
+I have to still find out a more efficient way to extract, process and delete tokens from the original input file in the subsequent stages of my pipeline.

-3. Robust Handling of Date and time.
+3. Robust handling of date and time.
 As of now I am not consdering all the possible ways people write dates as well as times.
 This is resulting in incorrect tokenization and conversion of dates and times in their canonical formats.

 4. Robust handling of clitics.
 The fundamental base python dictionary should be more extensive.
 As of now it isn't.